shelleyolivia/learn-tutorials/mirror/00-mirror-intro.md

 ## Blog Preview

 By the time you're done, you'll have a blog similar to [Mirror.xyz](https://mirror.xyz/).
 Users will be able to write posts, publish them, mint NFTs for each post, and transfer those NFTs to other public addresses.

-The posts will be saved on [Arweave](https://www.arweave.org/), a decentralized storage solution for immutable data, and the NFTs will be ERC-721 tokens on [Polygon](https://polygon.technology/), a protocol for scalable Ethereum dApps.
+The posts will be saved on [Arweave](https://www.arweave.org/), a decentralized storage solution for immutable data storage, and the NFTs will be ERC-721 tokens on [Polygon](https://polygon.technology/), a protocol for scalable Ethereum dApps.

 **Update once tutorial is more developed**
 >>>>>>>>>>>>>>> Start